 Student Mental Health Agreement Project

-Think Positive’s Student Mental Health Agreement project (SMHA) is a collaboration project between the student’s association and college/university.
-The project sets a clear framework to help promote and develop their mental health support offer for students.
+Think Positive’s Student Mental Health Agreement project (SMHA) is a commitment between the student’s association and college/university, to help develop and promote their mental health support offer.
+We work with 86% of all institutions & students’ associations in Scotland on this project.

 Student Mental Health Research